PlaidWeb/publ-site/content/faq.md

 in question.

-When I write a post for this I'm writing it in [my text editor of choice](http://sublimetext.com) and checking it into the main software's [GitHub repository](http://github.com/fluffy-critter/Publ) and pushing it to the server.
+When I write a post for this I'm writing it in [my text editor of choice](http://sublimetext.com) and checking it into [the website's GitHub repository](http://github.com/fluffy-critter/publ.beesbuzz.biz) and pushing it to the server.
 But someone else might want to upload the files manually via FTP, and someone else might want to use an online file editor like [codeanywhere](https://codeanywhere.com) or map their server's content directory with [sshfs](https://en.wikipedia.org/wiki/SSHFS) or any other number of things that suit their particular needs best.
 And of course a single mechanism might not even be useful